cfw-guide/ios.cfw.guide/docs/en_US/include/using-sileo.md

 1. Tap on the bar and press "Confirm"
     - It may take some time for the tweak to install
 1. After it's finished, tap "<router-link to="/faq/#what-is-respringing">Respring</router-link>"
-    - The device should appear to reboot after this
     - Sometimes, the button might not say to respring, but you can tap the button anyway

 The tweak should now be installed to your device and will be active whenever your device is jailbroken.